xhiti/Electro-Shop-eCommerce/README.md

 - Payment Gateway Integration & Place Order
 - Rating Average & Review Count Calculation

-Note: I have used a template that i download from the internet and all the autorities goes to him.
+Note: I have used a template that i download from the internet and all the autorities goes to the template's author.
       I will use it for teaching purposes.